 MUSIC - Roll with the changes by REO Speedwagon

 Bush Stadium - Built in 1931, closed in 2001 but still standing.
-As of February 2012, Bush Stadium is, believe it or not, being turned into an apartment complex.
+As of 2014, Bush Stadium, believe it or not, has been turned into an apartment complex.

 Known as Perry Stadium 1931 - 1942, Victory Field 1942 - 1967, Bush Stadium 1968 - 2001.

 Location: 1501 W. 16th St. Indianapolis, Indiana -- Bounded by E. Riverside Dr., N. Harding St., and Waterway Blvd.

 If someone mentions Indianapolis, thoughts usually turn to the old brickyard, the Indianapolis motor speedway.
 Just about 3 miles due east of the speedway on 16th Street is the former AAA home of the Indianapolis Indians.
 Bush stadium is that venue, and is located at 1501 West 16th Street, just to the northwest of downtown Indianapolis.
 Bush stadium is a park from a bygone era.